-- being at my assigned bus stop on time. - sitting on my pockets, with my back against the seat, until I arrive to my final destination. - talking in a soft quiet voice to the person next to me.
+- being at my assigned bus stop on time. - sitting on my pockets, with my back against the seat, until I arrive to my final destination. - keeping personal electronics off and food in my backpack - talking in a soft quiet voice to the person seated next to me